The best road poems selected by Dr Oliver Tearle

 in the Artists Rifles, and that he was glad; he did not know why, but he

+was glad.
 "I had known that the struggle going on in his spirit would end like this," his wife wrote.
+Thomas brought a unique eye to the English landscape at a moment when

 it was facing irreversible change.
 His work seems distinctly modern in